Crataco/ai-guide/guide/models.md

 - **[LaMini](https://github.com/mbzuai-nlp/lamini-lm#models)** - Included here as an option for resource-constrained hardware.

 ### Roleplay (CharacterAI, Replika, etc) / Storywriting (NovelAI)
 - **MythoMax (Llama 2)** - [13B](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGML) - A new merged model and the guide author's new primary for roleplay and story.
-The guide author finds this updated model really fun to use for both chatting and storywriting.
-They also had the best luck using the Alpaca preset, with the Roleplay preset in SillyTavern being more descriptive and lengthy but not as good at following the prompt or having human-like prose.
-It feels like a more creative alternative to Nous-Hermes Llama 2.
+Great at following character attributes and knows erotic language.
+Best used with the Alpaca preset.
+So far this is the closest you can get to an uncensored CharacterAI-esque experience on local hardware.
-- **MythoLogic (LLaMA 1)** - [13B](https://huggingface.co/TheBloke/MythoLogic-13B-GGML) - Predecessor to MythoMax.
-The guide author has tested 13B and found it great at roleplaying and storywriting for a LLaMA 1 model, though not as good at following the prompt as Nous-Hermes 2 and MythoMax.
-There are Llama 2 versions: [7B](https://huggingface.co/TheBloke/MythoLogic-Mini-7B-GGML) / [13B](https://huggingface.co/TheBloke/MythoLogic-L2-13B-GGML).
+- **Zarablend (Llama 2)** - [7B](https://huggingface.co/zarakiquemparte/zarablend-l2-7b) - A new merged model and the guide author's go-to if they're unable to run MythoMax 13B.
 - **Holodeck (Llama 2)** - [13B](https://huggingface.co/KoboldAI/LLAMA2-13B-Holodeck-1-GGML) - Storywriting only.
 It's one of the few contemporary models trained _only_ on stories, succeeding earlier models such as [Nerys](https://huggingface.co/KoboldAI/OPT-13B-Nerys-v2), [Janeway](https://huggingface.co/KoboldAI/GPT-J-6B-Janeway), and [Picard](https://huggingface.co/KoboldAI/GPT-Neo-2.7B-Picard).
 If you're a KoboldAI/NovelAI user, the way you use this model will be very familiar to you.
 It's meant to be used with Oobabooga's notebook interface or KoboldAI/KoboldCpp's story mode.
 It was recently merged with MythoMax into a model called "HoloMax" intended for co-writing, which can be found [here](https://huggingface.co/KoboldAI/LLaMA2-13B-Holomax-GGML).

 ### Adventure (AI Dungeon)
-- **Spring Dragon (LLaMA 1)** - [13B](https://huggingface.co/TheBloke/Spring-Dragon-GGML) - If you're familiar with AI Dungeon, this is a model trained on top of the same dataset, intended to rival AI Dungeon's "Dragon" model from 2020, and works best with Kobold's "Adventure" mode.
+- **Spring Dragon (LLaMA 1)** - [13B](https://huggingface.co/TheBloke/Spring-Dragon-GGML) - If you're familiar with AI Dungeon, this is a model trained on top of the same dataset, intended to rival AI Dungeon's "Dragon" model from 2020, and works best with KoboldAI/KoboldCpp's "Adventure" mode.
 If you're feeling nostalgic or just curious, this is worth a try.
 - **AI Dungeon Classic (GPT-2)** - [1.5B](https://huggingface.co/Henk717/ai-dungeon2-classic-ggml) - Based on the original open-source AI Dungeon 2 model before it went online-only and was renamed to "AI Dungeon".